Biden Looks To Restore, Expand Obama Administration Policies

 Biden estimates his plan would cost about $750 billion over 10 years.
 That positions Biden between Trump, who wants to scrap the 2010 health law, and progressives who want a government-run system to replace private insurance altogether.
 Biden sees his approach as the next step toward universal coverage and one he could get through Congress.

-The Supreme Court, which now has a solid conservative majority, is scheduled to hear a case challenging the law soon after Tuesday’s election.
-If Biden wins, he would have to deal with the fallout from that eventual decision.
+The Supreme Court, which now has a solid conservative majority, is scheduled to hear a case challenging the law on Tuesday.
+As president, Biden will have to deal with the fallout from that eventual decision.

 On prescription drugs, Biden supports legislation allowing Medicare to negotiate prices for government programs as well as private payers.
 He would prohibit drug companies from raising prices faster than inflation for people covered by Medicare and other federal programs.
 He would also limit the initial prices for specialty drugs to treat serious illnesses, using what other countries pay as a yardstick.